What does Fill Rate mean?

 Fill Rate Advice for Ad Buyers

-If you are using ad tags to deliver rich media ads, then try and keep the K Weight low in order to increase the amount of users who will load them before they leave the page.
+If you are using ad tags to deliver rich media ads, then try and keep the K Weight low in order to increase the number of users who will load them before they leave the page.
 Also beware of using too many analytics services on one set of ads, as they can cause enough latency (or general problems) to stop your ad tags working properly.
 Our advice is to make sure you have an analytics provider you trust and use them to monitor your fill rate.

 Note: If you notice a sudden dip in your fill rate then there is likely a problem with your ad which needs to be addressed immediately.
 Similarly keep track of the number of backup gifs you are delivering, as they may mask a decrease in fill rate.